 - Alien vs. Predator ends in a Predalien chestburster appearing out of the corpse of the final Predator, as his comrades are leaving Earth.
 The sequel starts with the chestburster morphing into the drone form and causing the ship to crash back on Earth.

-- Waxwork II Lost In Time starts immediately after the first film's Sequel Hook.
+- Waxwork II Lost In Time starts immediately after the first film's Sequel Hook, with the crawling zombie hand causing trouble.
 Although the effect is a little odd, because one of the surviving characters from the original is now The Other Darrin.

 - All of the Subspecies films take place immediately after the last.